fluxcd/flux/site/faq.md

 ### I have a dedicated Kubernetes cluster per environment and I want to use the same Git repo for all.
 How can I do that?

 For each cluster create a Git branch in your config repo.
-When installing Flux set the Git branch using `--set git.branch=cluster-name`.
+When installing Flux set the Git branch using `--set git.branch=cluster-name` and set a unique label for each cluster `--set git.label=cluster-name`.

 ### I have a dedicated Git repo for my Helm charts.
 How can I point Flux Helm Operator to it?

 When installing Flux with Helm you can override the Operator Git settings using `--set helmOperator.git.url=`.

+If you are using GitHub you need to create a SSH key for Helm Operator:

+* generate a SSH key named identity: `ssh-keygen -q -N "" -f ./identity`
+* create a Kubernetes secret: `kubectl -n flux create secret generic helm-ssh --from-file=./identity`
+* delete the private key: `rm ./identity`
+* add `./identity.pub` as a read-only deployment key in your GitHub repo where the charts are
+* set the secret name with `--set helmOperator.git.secretName=helm-ssh`